 “We want to open a different type of kitchen.
 There’s no real authentic taco place in Durban, so why not do that?
 The food scene is booming.
 It’s a smaller city, everyone knows everyone in the industry.
 Places like Eish Sushi, Wicked Waffles, Sugarlicious, Incendio Pizza, Skyline, Wingman Coffee.
 All doing great, all growing.”

 Incidentally, Durban’s tightly woven small businesses community led Smokin’ Joe’s to Yoco.
 A couple of years ago, Mo and Yusuf were getting equipment for their first space in Musgrave.
-It was just two weeks before opening day when they stumbled upon our card reader.
+It was just two weeks before opening day when they stumbled upon our card machine.

 “With card payments, we didn’t know how to go about it.
 We went to get a coffee machine from Lineage and the guys said we should try this thing.
 We knew about the process with the big banks but we didn’t have time.
 We phoned Yoco and in a few days we were up and running.
 It made people take us more seriously as a business.”